Get Centered Interaction Term Estimates

 of the structural model.
 Currenlty only available for

-and lavaan
+modsem_da and lavaan object.

 It is not relevant for the PI approaches (excluding the "pind" method, which is not recommended),